Regalis11/BaroModDoc/docs/Editors/CharacterEditor.md

 ![](img_CharacterEditor/CharacterConfig.png)

 The AI section is an important one and might require a bit of explaining.
-Note that these settings *only apply to non-humans*.
-The human AI is a separate beast altogether.
+Note that these settings *only apply to characters using the 'enemy AI'*, which in the vanilla game means all the non-humans.
+The human AI is a separate beast altogether (It's not very moddable, but can be somewhat adjusted with [jobs](../ContentTypes/Jobs.md), [orders](../ContentTypes/Orders.md), and [npc sets](../ContentTypes/npcsets.md))

 In the AI section, you can add targets with priorities and states.
 These are used by the AI to make decisions about which things the character should target, which state it should use while targeting, and what \(base\) priority should be given to this target.
 The actual priority is determined by dynamic factors like distance from the target.